Symbolic interactionism: Herbert Blumer

 Herbert Blumer, a student and interpreter of Mead, coined the term and put forward an influential summary: people act a certain way towards things based on the meaning those things already have, and these meanings are derived from social interaction and modified through interpretation.
 Blumer was a social constructionist, and was influenced by John Dewey; as such, this theory is very phenomenologically-based.
 Given that Blumer was the first to use symbolic interaction as a term, he is known as the founder of symbolic interaction.
 He believed that the "Most human and humanizing activity that people engage in is talking to each other."
-According to Blumer, human groups are created by people and it is only actions between them that define a society.
-He argued that with interaction and through interaction individuals are able to "produce common symbols by approving, arranging, and redefining them."
+According to Blumer, human groups are created by people, and it is only the actions between them that define a society.
+He argued that with interaction and through interaction, individuals are able to "produce common symbols by approving, arranging, and redefining them."
 Having said that, interaction is shaped by a mutual exchange of interpretation, the ground of socialization.

 Other theorists

 While having less influential work in the discipline, Charles Horton Cooley and William Isaac Thomas are considered to be influential representatives of the theory.
 Cooley's work on connecting society and the individuals influenced Mead's further workings.
 Cooley felt society and the individuals could only be understood in relationship to each other.
-Cooley's concept of the “looking-glass self,” influenced Mead’s theory of self and symbolic interactionism.
+Cooley's concept of the "looking-glass self," influenced Mead's theory of self and symbolic interactionism.
 W. I. Thomas is also known as a representative of symbolic interactionism.
 His main work was a theory of human motivation addressing interactions between individuals and the "social sources of behaviors."
 He attempted to "explain the proper methodological approach to social life; develop a theory of human motivation; spell out a working conception of adult socialization; and provide the correct perspective on deviance and disorganization."
 A majority of scholars agree with Thomas.

 Two other theorists who have influenced symbolic interaction theory are Yrjö Engeström and David Middleton.
 Engeström and Middleton explained the usefulness of symbolic interactionism in the communication field in a variety of work settings, including "courts of law, health care, computer software design, scientific laboratory, telephone sales, control, repair, and maintenance of advanced manufacturing systems".
 Other scholars credited for their contribution to the theory are Thomas, Park, James, Horton Cooley, Znaniecki, Baldwin, Redfield, and Wirth.
 Unlike other social sciences, symbolic interactionism emphasizes greatly on the ideas of action instead of culture, class and power.
 According to behaviorism, Darwinism, pragmatism, as well as Max Weber, action theory contributed significantly to the formation of social interactionism as a theoretical perspective in communication studies.